-3 RAMAS FRAMEWORK
+3. RAMAS framework

-This section presents RAMAS, a forensic tool for the extraction of communication records from memory dumps of web-based messaging applications1.
+This section presents RAMAS, a forensic tool for the extraction of communication records from memory dumps1.

-3.1 Design Goals
+3.1.
+Design goals

 We built RAMAS according to four design goals:

 Simple design of extraction modules: The design of new extraction modules (composed of string matching patterns) should be easy to perform.
 Practitioners should be able to contribute to the RAMAS framework without the need of being familiar with a particular programming language.